bleacock/pdsnd_github/README.md

 Load_data: Loads data for the specified city and filters by month and day if applicable.

 time_stats: Displays statistics on the most frequent times of travel.

+station_stats: Displays statistics on the most popular stations and trip.

+trip_duration_stats: Displays statistics on the total and average trip duration.

+user_stats: Displays statistics on bikeshare users.